So, you've suddenly received a sum of money — maybe an inheritance, a bonus or a lump sum from another source. What's next?

 Consider these ideas when thinking of what to do with your new sum of money:

 Build an emergency fund.
 You could use part of your money to help build an emergency fund of three to six months’ worth of living expenses.

-Invest for your retirement.
+Invest toward your retirement.
 You could use part of your inheritance or lump sum to fully fund your IRA for the year.
 You could also set aside some of the money for your daily expenses, freeing up more of your salary for your 401(k).

 Get some advice…

-In deciding how to use your inheritance or other lump sum wisely, you may want to enlist some help.
+When making these decisions, you may want to enlist some help.
 For example, an inheritance of an IRA could come with tax consequences, so you might need to consult with a tax professional.
 And a financial advisor can help you protect your newfound funds and integrate them into your financial strategy.

 Receiving a financial boon may truly be a “once in a lifetime” opportunity – so make the most of it.